chrisalley/toy-robot/README.md

 ### REPORT

-Displays the X and Y coordinates and orientation of the robot.
+Displays the X and Y coordinates and facing direction of the robot.

 Installation
 ------------